Graduate School Portfolio

-Media Art Conservation in the European Union and American Spheres: A Case Study of ZKM Center for Art and Media Karlsruhe and Whitney Museum of American Art
+Media Art Conservation in the European Union and American Spheres: A Case Study of the ZKM and the Whitney Museum

 Project Description: Technology innovation has always led to changes in artistic practices and generated a rethinking of traditional concepts of what constitutes an artwork.
 In connection with media art, this departure reflects primarily new production and distribution.
 In recent decades, while media artists were systematically using new techniques and modes of presentation in their creations, museums' traditional tasks have been confronted by the challenges that come with mediating art that is performative, process-oriented, dynamic, and ephemeral.
 Using the case of conservation projects at both the ZKM and the Whitney Museum of American Art, this paper explored the methods, challenges, and ethics of media art conservation in both the European Union and American Spheres.